-- Where is my tumor located?
-Can you show me on the image? - What stage is my cancer? - Can my cancer be cured? - What is the treatment plan? - What is the schedule of the therapy? - How long are the various treatments? - What are the potential side effects? - How will these side effects be managed? - Can you provide paperwork for the caregiver's workplace so that the caregiver can come to the appointments? - Are the treatments covered by insurance and who can help me check? - What integrative, alternative, or complementary therapies are worth exploring? - Who is the primary contact at the clinic if my family needs to talk to someone? - Who is the after-hours contact? - Should we look into consulting a specialist in lung cancer? - Should we go to a university oncologist or an oncologist in our community? - What expectations are there for the caregiver?
+- Can you provide paperwork for the caregiver's workplace so that the caregiver can come to the appointments? - Are the treatments covered by insurance and who can help me check? - What integrative, alternative, or complementary therapies are worth exploring? - Who is the primary contact at the clinic if my family needs to talk to someone? - Is this illness related to my military service? - Who is the after-hours contact? - Should we look into consulting a specialist in lung cancer? - Should we go to a university oncologist or an oncologist in our community? - What expectations are there for the caregiver?